 When men and women violate gender role stereotypes in a way considered as negative, they face social penalties.
-These backlash-effects result in women who display high levels of agency being liked less and receiving lower organizational rewards than men who display the same behaviors (see Rudman & Phelan, 2008, for a review).
+These backlash effects result in women who display high levels of agency being liked less and receiving lower organizational rewards than men who display the same behaviours (see Rudman & Phelan, 2008, for a review).
 When women display high levels of agency, evaluators are likely to assume that they lack communality (i.e., implied communality deficit, Heilman & Okimoto, 2007).
-We apply these findings to the leadership context.
-Autocratic leadership consists of predominately agentic behaviors like dominance and control, which are associated with a lack in communality (Abele et al., 2008).
+Autocratic leadership consists of predominately agentic behaviours like dominance and control, which are associated with a lack in communality (Abele et al., 2008).
 Since women are expected to show communality, autocratic leadership is likely to result in backlash effects for female leaders.
 Meta-analytical findings, however, only partly support this logic.
 While Williams and Tiedens (2016) showed that dominant men and women are seen as equally competent overall, Eagly, Makhijani, and Klonsky (1992) found that male leaders were evaluated as more competent than female leaders when employing highly agentic leadership styles.
 Thus, we expect: